Find Affordable College Courses

 279 Yearly Graduations

 Washington University in St Louis is the 2nd most popular school in the nation for students seeking a master's degree in legal professions.
 Each year, around 15,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,750 per year, while in-state graduate students, on average, pay $57,750 per year.
-For the 2020-2021 academic year, 279 master's degrees were handed out to legal professions majors at WUSTL.
-Of these students, 65% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $61,750 per year, while in-state graduate students, on average, pay $61,750 per year.
+During the most recent year for which we have data, 279 people received their master's degree in legal professions from WUSTL.
+Of these students, 60% were women and 27% were members of underrepresented racial-ethnic groups.
+Data shows that WUSTL graduates that hold this degree go on to make a median salary of $59,201.

 #3